Software Configuration

 A generic declaration of a Config, characterized by properties like type, description, and constraints, providing a schema for configuration data.

-types/Cfgu | .cfgu $schema
+core/Cfgu | .cfgu $schema

 ConfigStore